 - Benhammou J, Dong T, et al. Race Affects SVR12 in a Large and Ethnically Diverse Hepatitis C Infected Patient Population Following Treatment with Direct Acting Antivirals: Analysis of a Single Center Department of Veterans Affairs Cohort.
 Pharmacol Res Perspect.
 2018 Feb 22;6(2):e00379

 - Dong T, et al. Metabolic Syndrome Does Not Affect Sustained Virological Response of Direct-Acting Antivirals While Hepatitis C Clearance Improves Hemoglobin A1c.
 World J Hepatol.
 2018 Sep 27;10(9):612-621

 About Dr. Dong

 Dr. Dong graduated with distinction from Stanford University with a BS in biological sciences.
 He subsequently received his MD from the University of Chicago.
 He completed his internal medicine residency at the University of Chicago, where he stayed on as faculty for an additional year as a liver hospitalist.
 While at the University of Chicago, he trained in the laboratory of Dr. Eugene Chang where he investigated the role of the gut microbiome on microRNAs and colon cancer.
 He then joined UCLA as a gastroenterology fellow in 2016 and continued his research training at UCLA through the Specialty Training and Advanced Research (STAR) program under the mentorship of Dr. Joseph Pisegna and Dr. Jonathan P. Jacobs.
-He finished his PhD in molecular, cellular and integrative physiology in 2020.
-Dr. Dong is board certified in internal medicine and in gastroenterology.
+He finished his PhD in molecular, cellular, and integrative physiology in 2020.
+Dr. Dong is board certified in internal medicine and gastroenterology.